oracle/graal/docs/reference-manual/native-image/ExperimentalAgentOptions.md

 The agent can, using a heuristic, generate configuration with reachability conditions on user specified classes.
 The agent will track configuration origins and try to deduce the conditions automatically.
-User classes are specified via an agent filter file (for more information on the format, see [Agent.md](Agent.md)).
+User classes are specified via an agent filter file (for more information on the format, see [more about the agent](AutomaticMetadataCollection.md#caller-based-filters)).
 Additionally, the resulting configuration can further be filtered using another filter file.

 Currently, this feature supports two modes: